-Assessment takes place through a variety of means such as include an appropriate mixture of essays, reflections, textual analyses, oral presentations, and contributions to online media such as wikis or blogs, totalling approximately 6000 words or equivalent per unit.
+Assessment takes place through a variety of means including a mixture of essays, reflections, textual analyses, oral presentations, and contributions to online media such as wikis or blogs, totaling approximately 6000 words or equivalent per unit.
 There are no examinations.

-- A good second class honour degree in Theology or Religious Studies (at least 55%)
+- A good second class honours degree in Theology or Religious Studies (at least 55%)

 - A minimum of two years’ experience in Christian ministry or mission, for which a period of training has been completed at least two years prior to the start of the course.

 - A score of 7 or over on the IELTS test for non-native English speakers